vojtechmasa/docker-samba-ad-dc/README.md

 # Docker container demonstrating Samba's Active Directory Domain Controller (AD DC) support

-This repository is unmaintained.
-Check if one of the forks are up to date.
+This repository is not maintained.

 Run these commands to build, start and stop the container
 ```